semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### os_image {#os-image}

-`os_image` is an optional property that specifies the operating system image to be used in the virtual machine.
-If a value is not provided, the default for the machine type is used.
+Part of the [`agent`](#agent) deinition.
+This is an optional property to specify the Operating System image to mount on the [`machine`](#machine).

-Default values:
+If a value is not provided, the default for the machine type is used:

 - `e1-standard-*` machine types: `ubuntu2004`
 - `a1-standard-*` machine types: `macos-xcode14`

-A complete list of valid values for the `os_image` property is available on the [Machine Types](./machine-types) page.
+The list of valid values for Semaphore Cloud is available on the [machine types reference](./machine-types) page.

 ```yaml title="Example"
 machine: